bbauska/CSS-Notes4Pros/README.md

 </p>
 <!-- [image029.jpg 3.489 x 1.40](./images/image029.jpg) -->

-> If the border is required only on specific sides of the element then
+<p>If the border is required only on specific sides of the element then
-> the border-width property can be used just like with any other normal
-> border.
-For example, adding the below code would produce a border only
-> on the top of the element.
+the border-width property can be used just like with any other normal border.
+For example, adding the below code would produce a border only on the top of the element.</p>

-<b>border-width</b>

-:

-5

-px

-0

-px

-0

-px

-0

-px

-;
+<pre><code><b>border-width</b>: 5px 0px 0px 0px;</code></pre>

-> Note that, any element that has border-image property <b>won&apos;t respect
+<p>Note that, any element that has border-image property <b>won&apos;t respect
-> the</b> border-radius (that is the border won&apos;t curve).
-This is based
-> on the below statement in the spec:
+the</b> border-radius (that is the border won&apos;t curve).
+This is based on the below statement in the spec:</p>

->
-> A box&apos;s backgrounds, but not its border-image, are clipped to the
+<p>A box&apos;s backgrounds, but not its border-image, are clipped to the
-> appropriate curve (as determined by 'background-clip').
+appropriate curve (as determined by 'background-clip').</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch10-8">Section 10.8: border-&lbrack;left&vert;right&vert;top&vert;bottom&rbrack;</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->